Support & Resources

 • Reviewing reporting protocols with individual employees

-At times, in order to provide a safe, non-discriminatory environment for members of the campus community, OIE may not be able to honor a request for confidentiality.
+At times, in order to provide a safe, non-discriminatory environment for members of the campus community, ISR may not be able to honor a request for confidentiality.
 In such circumstances, OIE will inform the victim prior to starting an investigation and will share information only with people involved in the University’s investigation.
 The victim is not required to participate in the investigation.

 Additionally, you can contact the Gender and Sexuality Campus Center for additional information and support.
 (Please note: LBGT Resource Center staff are not confidential employees and are required to report incidents of sexual harassment, relationship violence, and sexual misconduct to OIE and the MSU Police).